DrMint/Dukes-of-the-Realm/README.md

 ### Currently known bugs or limitation
 - It is not currently possible to resize the game window after launch.
 - Castles are placed at random with a certain distance of each other.
 Because of the way this is implemented, this process is calculated in `O(x * y)` for a grid of size `x * y`.
-- This is a bug when the turn duration is set to low.
-The thing is, when the computer isn't able to keep up with the game, some outgoing troops start to freeze.
-They simply stop moving.
+- There is a bug when the turn duration is set too low.
+The thing is, when the computer isn't able to keep up with the game, some outgoing troops stop moving for a while, then start moving again when less troops are shown on the screen.
+This only happens when they are too many troops moving and the turn duration is somewhere near 40ms (normally it is in between 150 and 300).